saint11/DeadWeight/source/index.md

 ### 3. Slow players turn

-Here adventurers that were considered *slow* can act in the order that they want.
-Each one taking 2 actions.
+Here adventurers that were considered *slow* will act, in a random order.
+Each can roll a dice each and act the highest number first.
+Each one can take 2 actions.
 Some adventurers may have special rules that allow more actions or limit those actions.
 Check the [combat action](#combat-actions) list for which actions an adventurer can take.

 ### 4. Evaluation and cleanup